franzbu/EnhancedSpaces.spoon/README.md

 ## Experimental Features
 ### Applications To Be Left Alone by EnhancedSpaces
 Any operating system has dialogs and windows of a more temporary nature, such as Spotlight or Alfred, that are dealt with differently than standard 'persistent' application windows.
-Hammerspoon's list of such windows and dialogs by its very nature cannot be comprehensive, as new applications are continually being developed.
+Hammerspoon's list of such windows and dialogs by its very nature cannot be comprehensive, as new applications are being developed.

-Whenever using EnhancedSpaces you encounter windows that behave erratically such as claiming focus when they shouldn't, you can add these applications to the list of windows to be left alone by adding the following lines to the configuration of EnhancedSpaces in your `init.lua`:
+Should you encounter windows that behave erratically such as claiming focus when they shouldn't, you can add these applications to the list of windows to be left alone by adding the following lines to the configuration of EnhancedSpaces in your `init.lua`:

 ``` lua
   -- window_filter.lua: windows to disregard